 Amortizing intangibles primarily consist of customer relationships.
-All amortizing intangibles have been assigned an estimated finite useful life and such intangibles are amortized on a straight-line basis over the number of years that approximate their respective useful lives, generally five to seven years.
-Total amortization expense recorded was \$4.4 million, \$7.7 million and \$11.6 million for the years ended December 31, 2021, 2020 and 2019, respectively.
-No impairment was recorded for the years ended December 31, 2021 and 2019.
-Total impairment recorded was \$8.7 million for the year ended December 31, 2020.
+All amortizing intangibles have been assigned an estimated finite useful life and such intangibles are amortized on a straight-line basis over the number of years that approximate their respective useful lives, generally five to fifteen years.
+Total amortization expense recorded was \$7.6 million, \$4.4 million and \$7.7 million for the years ended December 31, 2022, 2021 and 2020, respectively.
+For the years ended December 31, 2022 and 2020, impairment charges of \$2.2 million and \$8.7 million, respectively, were recorded to non-amortizing intangibles.
+For the year ended December 31, 2021, no intangible impairments were recorded.

-The following is the future estimated amortization expense related to amortizing intangibles as of December 31, 2021:
+The following is the future estimated amortization expense related to amortizing intangibles as of December 31, 2022: